 Categories:

-The information on this site is provided for informational purposes only!
-It is not recommended to use the described methods and recipes for the treatment of cancer on your own and without consulting a doctor!
+The information on the site is presented for informational purposes only!
+Apply the described treatment methods and recipes cancer diseases It is not recommended to do it on your own and without consulting a doctor!

 Causes of black moles

-Dark spots on the surface of the skin are a large accumulation of melanin, on which the hue and saturation depend.
+Dark spots on the surface of the skin are a large accumulation of melanin, which determines the shade and saturation.

-With the maximum accumulation of the pigment substance, the nevus can be very dark, to black.
+With the maximum accumulation of pigment substance, the nevus can be very dark, even black.

-Despite the fact that a black mole looks quite suspicious, this color does not always mean an oncological disease.
+Despite the fact that a black mole looks quite suspicious, this color does not always mean cancer.

-• Only a DOCTOR can make an EXACT DIAGNOSIS!
+• Only a DOCTOR can give you an ACCURATE DIAGNOSIS!

-• We kindly ask you DO NOT self-medicate, but make an appointment with a specialist!
+• We kindly ask you NOT to self-medicate, but to make an appointment with a specialist!

 • Health to you and your loved ones!

-Benign neoplasms include those whose size does not exceed 4 mm, the shape is regular rounded, the surface is even.
+Benign neoplasms include those whose size does not exceed 4 mm, have a regular round shape, and a smooth surface.

-Usually such spots are congenital, or appeared before the age of 16 or before puberty.
+Typically, such spots are congenital, or appear before the age of 16 or before puberty.
 They are not a pathology, even if there are many such moles on the body, the reasons for their appearance are only a feature of the body.

-But if the nevus appeared at an older age, or the old ones change their appearance - they turn red, blacken, grow, these are common symptoms of melanoma.
+But if the nevus appears at an older age, or the old ones change appearance - they turn red, black, or grow, these are common symptoms of melanoma.

 Causes of darkening of the nevus

-A brown mole can turn black for several, quite natural, reasons.
+A brown mole can turn black for several completely natural reasons.

-Everyone has heard about the dangers of sunlight - scientists talk about it at every opportunity.
+Everyone has heard about the dangers of sun rays - scientists repeat this at every opportunity.

 Ultraviolet rays make a huge contribution to the formation of age spots, new nevi and, most dangerously, their degeneration into melanoma.

-The darker the nevus, the more melanocytes in it, which are capable of degenerating into melanoma.
+The darker the nevus, the more melanocytes it contains, which can degenerate into melanoma.

 Hormonal changes

-Hormones cause changes in all structures of the body, and the skin is no exception.
+Hormones entail changes in all structures of the body, and the skin is no exception.

-Adaptation to certain conditions causes the body to change metabolic processes.
+Adaptation to certain conditions forces the body to change metabolic processes.

 This is normal, you just have to watch the mole.
 As soon as it has significantly changed color, size or shape, you need to urgently go to the doctor.